'Moulin Rouge! The Musical' sashays home with 10 Tony Awards

 Burnap made his Broadway debut in “The Inheritance.”
 He thanked his mom, and the University of Rhode Island and joked that he felt grateful because “I got to act for seven hours.”

 The sobering musical “Jagged Little Pill,” which plumbs Alanis Morissette’s 1995 breakthrough album to tell a story of an American family spiraling out of control, came into the night with a leading 15 Tony nominations.
-It won for best book, and Lauren Patten won the award for best featured actress in a musical.
+It left with wins for best book, and Lauren Patten won the award for best featured actress in a musical.

 “A Christmas Carol” cleaned up with five technical awards: scenic design of a play, costumes, lighting, sound design and score.
-No one from the production was on hand to accept any of the awards.
+But no one from the production was on hand to accept any of the awards.

 “Slave Play,” Jeremy O. Harris’ ground-breaking, bracing work that mixes race, sex, taboo desires and class, earned a dozen nominations, making it the most nominated play in Tony history.
 But it won nothing.